c-hut/go-outdoors/README.md

 - [Cloud Convert](https://cloudconvert.com) was used for image conversion (png and jpg to webp).

 - [CSS Gradient](https://cssgradient.io) was used for header and footer styling.

+- [Markdown Guide](https://www.markdownguide.org/cheat-sheet) was used for writing the README.md file.

+- [Am I Responsive?](https://ui.dev/amiresponsive) was used for the opening screenshot.